Best Blow Off Valves: Get More Sound From Your Engine

 GFB stands for Go Fast Bits.
 It’s an Australian company that designs a variety of high-quality blow off valves, pulley kits, boost controllers, and short shifters made from high-grade materials.
 Its products are designed to fit perfectly and to push the limits of high-performance engines.
-Some of its best-selling BOVs include the Go Fast Bits T9001 and the GFB DV+ Blow Off Valve.
+Some of its best-selling BOVs include the GFB DV+ Blow Off Valve.

 Nic Cooper founded Turbosmart in 1997 in a small workshop in Sydney, Australia.
 Throughout the years, it expanded its roots from the local scene to global markets in the United States and Europe.
 Currently, it designs and sells blow off valves, wastegates, anti-lag valves, boost controllers, and a plethora of spare merchandise in over 50 countries globally.
 If you want to try out one of its hybrid BOVs, check out the Turbosmart Kompact Blow Off Valve.